CelestialCry/IntroHaskell/README.md

 ##### The Functional paradigm

-Functional programming is a programming paradigm where computations are treated as evaluation of mathematical functions and avoiding using states and mutable data.
-Functional programming takes alot of inspiration from the *lambda calculus*, which is a mathematical formalisation of functions.
-In other programming paradigms we quickly learn that a program does not behave the rules of mathematics and we therefor learn to think accordingly.
-In Functional languages, the programs behave much more like mathematics.
-Variables, loops, states and mutability are mostly not included in these languages.
+Functional programming is a  paradigm where computations are treated as evaluation of mathematical functions and avoiding using states and mutable data. *Lambda calculus*, which is a mathematical formalisation of functions, serves as a point of inspiration for these languages.
+We mostly see that the programs seems to behave much more accordingly to the rules of mathematics, and in some languages we require that they behave exactly like mathematics.
+In other programming paradigms we quickly learn that a program does not behave by the rules of mathematics and we must adapt our process of thought.
+Now in functional we have to readapt to understand the syntax and semantics of the language.
+We will see that variables, loops, states and mutability are mostly not included in these languages, due to these changes.

 ##### Pure Functions

-Pure functions will always return the same output given the same input.
-If you try to get input from a terminal, you cannot know what the input is, so that is an impure function.
+A pure function will always return the same output given the same input, so if you try to get input from a terminal, you cannot know what the input is.
+Then that is an impure function.
 Pure functions also need to have no __SIDE-EFFECTS__.
-Side-effects are effects when a computation mutes a states.
-Side-effects can be seen as additional computations done by a function.
+Side-effects are effects when a computation mutes a state, i.e. Side-effects can be seen as additional computations\evaluations done by a function.

 ##### Lazy evaluation